 The Intelligencer is once again shilling for the fossil fuel industry - this time in its lead editorial, "Ohio Right on Renewables."
 The editorial begins:

 Renewable portfolio standards were quite trendy for state governments a while back.
-In fact, 30 states now have in place mandates that require greater use of energy sources such . . .
+In fact, 30 states now have in place mandates that require greater use of energy . . .